-Our interest is central nervous system lesions including spinal cord injury and treatment strategies to counteract neurodegenerative processes.
-We utilize different unique model systems to evaluate human spinal cord injury processes and allogeneic responses to human neural cell therapy.
+Experimental research: Our interest is central nervous system lesions including spinal cord injury and treatment strategies to counteract neurodegenerative processes.
+We develop and utilize novel and unique model systems to evaluate specifically human spinal cord injury processes and repair strategies.
+In addition, we study host donor interactions including allogeneic responses to human neural cell therapy.

 We perform organotypic spinal cord slice cultures as well as co-cultures including human neural cells, glial cell populations and/or human peripheral blood mononuclear cells to follow spinal cord injury processes and interactions between the injured spinal cord and potential donor neural cells.

 We have the opportunity to compare human neural cells of various origins and from stem cell stage to more differentiated phenotypes concerning their immunocompetence and potential in neural cell therapy.
 In collaborations with others we utilize our cell and tissue slices systems to evaluate various biomaterials as support in regenerative medicine as well as develop new techniques in the expansion of neural cells for clinical application, such as the patented device Biogrid.[EÅ1]

 The laboratory is located in Novum at Karolinska Institutets South Campus in Huddinge.

 We also perform clinical academic research in the field of nervous system lesions, neurodegenerative disorders, rehabilitation as well as primary care.
 We participate in the international clinical trials TransEuro and BOOSTB4.
 The base of the clinical research is located at Stiftelsen Stockholms Sjukhem, Rehabilitation and primary care, where E Åkesson is coordinating R&D activities as well as MD.
 Examples of ongoing research studies at Rehab and Primary Care, Stockholms Sjukhem (SSH):